blalab/M4B/README.md

 Imutils for video frame capture

 The program is entirely written on Python 3.
 Special thanks and credits to Adrian Rosebrock for his awesome OpenCV tutorials and code examples.
+The face recognition, face detection, QR Code reading parts of this code are based on his work.

 ## What's next for MFA for Buildings